eldiosx/java-visual-novel/README.md

 - <h2>How to edit: </h2>

-First we need a JavaFX, the easiest way is: https://bell-sw.com/pages/downloads/ Download the FUll JDK version.
+First we need a JavaFX, the easiest way is: https://bell-sw.com/pages/downloads/ Download the lastest LTS Full JDK version.

 <h3>For Eclipse (flatpak compatible): </h3>